 I am home from surgery now.
 The cataract surgery only takes about 5-10 minutes.
 I was not at all sleepy, so I was able to leave almost as soon as it was over.

 My daughter stopped at McDonald’s to get us coffee and breakfast and we were back at my apartment before 8 a.m.

-There were a lot of people there for surgery.
+There were a lot of people there for eye surgery.
 The surgery waiting room was packed and there were gurneys lined up in the surgery room.

 My eye is very blurry.
 So I’m typing using my left eye to see.
-They say that can last a few days.
+They say that can last for a few days.

 I woke up with a broken blood vessel in my right eye for some reason.

 Yesterday I got so excited because I saw a hummingbird near the hibiscus plant.
 I grabbed my camera, but it wasn’t working.

 I’d apparently left the camera on and the battery was dead.
 I was so disappointed, as that was the first hummingbird I’ve seen in the over four years I’ve lived here.